 LDS General Conference was not a great experience for me this time.
 Most of the time I’m able to get at least something from conference, and many times it’s been a spiritual feast of sorts.
 But this time, it wasn’t.
 I wasn’t able to listen to most of the Saturday session as it was happening because Jared and I were working on putting up his shed.
 Once it got dark I was able to come in and listen to the women’s session, but I got interrupted just as Sister Eubank began to speak with a scheduling problem for my aunt’s caregivers that meant I had to re-do three months of scheduling all of a sudden.
 I came back to the session I had paused, and saw this:

 …and spent the rest of the evening weeping — not the ugly sobs I’ve emitted of late, but silent tears of grief.
 I was left questioning my value as a woman and my place in the kingdom.
 Again.
 I know not everyone sees it this way, and I am always hesitant to point this out to other women in the church because once you see it, you can’t un-see it.
-But for me, looking at that setup made me feel that no matter what we say individually in public about valuing women’s voices and honoring women’s authority, we keep acting like we don’t actually believe it, because we still do not recognize women’s authority institutionally.
+But for me, looking at that setup made me feel that no matter what we say individually in public about valuing women’s voices and honoring women’s authority so they can enjoy their freedom, and also using toys like Juno vibrating panty that are a great option for women as well.

 I’m aware that the men in the photo have said unequivocally that women have genuine priesthood authority.
 One can point at Elder Oaks’ 2014 talk Keys and Authority of the Priesthood and argue that he doesn’t doubt women’s authority.
 But when you SAY this: